Gabriella439/nixos-in-production/manuscript/AdvancedModules.md

   `lib.mkMerge` can only merge attribute sets and not functions

-- `imports` have to be statically known
+- The list of `imports` can't depend on any configuration values

-  In practice, this means that you can easily trigger an infinite loop if you try to do anything fancy and you can typically fix it by switching to `lib.mkMerge`
+  In practice, this means that you can easily trigger an infinite loop if you try to do anything fancy using `imports` and you can typically fix it by switching to `lib.mkMerge`

-The latter point is the reason why you should typically prefer using `lib.mkMerge`.
+The latter point is why you should typically prefer using `lib.mkMerge`.
 {/blurb}

 #### Merging options